cambiotraining/hpc-intro-sanger/02-working_on_hpc.md

 :::exercise

-- <a href="https://drive.google.com/u/0/uc?id=14kmKqdvTxhAvwXD91yR_IzNv6Z0tY-Gh&export=download" target="_blank" rel="noopener noreferrer">Download the data</a> for this course to your computer and place it on your Desktop. (do not unzip the file yet!)
+- <a href="" target="_blank" rel="noopener noreferrer">Download the data</a> for this course to your computer and place it on your Desktop. (do not unzip the file yet!)
 - Use _Filezilla_, `scp` or `rsync` (your choice) to move this file to the directory we created earlier: `/path/to/home/dir/hpc_workshop/`.
 - The file we just downloaded is a compressed file.
 From the HPC terminal, use `unzip` to decompress the file.
 - Bonus: how many shell scripts (files with `.sh` extension) are there in your project folder?